vikiival/sub0-reset/multicall/README.md

 Cons:

 - Not all wallets support it
-- Transaction builder only available for Safe wallet
+- Transaction builder only available for Safe wallet (smart contract account wallet)
-- have you seen the code? 😭
+- Have you seen the code? 😭

 > Use at your own risk
 > https://github.com/mds1/multicall?tab=readme-ov-file#batch-contract-writes